PaulDuvall/aws-5-mins/proton/README.md

 An environment defines a set of shared resources and policies that apply to all of the services deployed to it.
 A service defines how your application is run within an environment

 # CLI
 Since AWS Proton is still in preview, you need to install the Proton APIs in order to run commands.
+For this example, I am using the **us-east-2** region.

+1. Create a [Connection](https://us-east-2.console.aws.amazon.com/codesuite/settings/connections) using AWS Developer Tools.
+Enter `https://github.com/brentley/ecsdemo-frontend`.
-First, clone the example template repo from AWS using this command.
+2. Clone the example template repo from AWS using this command.

 ```
 git clone https://github.com/aws-samples/aws-proton-sample-templates.git
 ```

-Next, run through the commands for installing the Proton APIs and launching Proton from the commands listed in the [AWS Proton: A first look](https://aws.amazon.com/blogs/containers/intro-to-aws-proton/) blog post.
+1. Run through the commands for installing the Proton APIs and launching Proton from the commands listed in the [AWS Proton: A first look](https://aws.amazon.com/blogs/containers/intro-to-aws-proton/) blog post.
+2. After completing the commands from the blog post, go to the [AWS Proton](https://console.aws.amazon.com/proton/) Console.

 AWS has provided example proton templates at [aws-proton-sample-templates](https://github.com/aws-samples/aws-proton-sample-templates).